RWhiteDwarf/blog/content/post/2021/fill_merged_cells.md

 image: ""
 draft: true
 date: 2021-11-30
-description: "For loops and if statements to create functions"
+description: "For loops and if statements to create a useful function"
 tags: ["R tips", "R basics", "R functions"]
 categories: ["R"]
 archives: ["2021"]
 ---

-This post is part of our tutorials on [functions in R](https://blog.rwhitedwarf.com/post/2021/functions/).
-You can see our [previous post](https://blog.rwhitedwarf.com/post/2021/functions/) if you want to understand the basics of functions.
-However it is not a requirement to get along with the current post.
-Here we are going to explain more about for loops and if statements which are key elements of functions.
+This post is part of our series on [functions in R](https://blog.rwhitedwarf.com/post/2021/functions/).
+You can see our [previous post](https://blog.rwhitedwarf.com/post/2021/functions/) if you want to understand the basics but it is not strictly necessary.
+Here we will go into detail about for loops and if statements in R, two key elements of any function.
 We are going to define a process, map it in a step-by-step approach and wrape it in a function that can repeat it automatically.
-Even if you have a very basic understanding of R you should be able to follow this tutorial with no problem.
+Even if you have a very basic understanding of R you should be able to follow this tutorial without problem.

 Our outcome will be an R function that by calling it, is able to fill in empty rows generated from imported sheets (like excel) when it contains merged cells.
-If you are only interested in the function itself you can scroll down to the end of the post and find its final form.
+If you are only **interested in the function itself** you can go to the end of the post and find it in the section [Final remarks].

 ### Description of the problem